Agilatech/versalink-gpio-device/README.md

-##VersaLink GpOut Sensor device driver
+##VersaLink Gpio Sensor device driver

 This device driver is specifically designed to be used with the Agilatech VersaLink IOT System.